 Moving to a new home can be a significant source of stress for cats, who are creatures of habit and thrive on familiarity.
 As veterinarians, we understand the importance of preparation and stress management during this transitional period.
 Here, we provide essential guidelines to help ensure your cat’s well-being before, during, and after the move.

-During the packing process, it is vital to designate a quiet room for your cat.
+Create a Safe Space: During the packing process, it is vital to designate a quiet room for your cat.
 This space should be isolated from the noise and activity, allowing your feline companion to retreat to a familiar environment filled with their favorite toys and bedding.
 This can help mitigate anxiety associated with the upheaval.

 If you have not already, this time is a great opportunity to introduce them to any new travel items that you will be using for them.
 Put the carrier that you intend to use in this space with an open door and add treats, catnip, or a favorite toy to help peak their interest and encourage them to start exploring.

+You can also use a calming pheromone on these items and/or the room during this time.
+If you are lucky, your cat will voluntarily enter the carrier and explore it.
 You may want to practice putting them in the carrier for about an hour a few times prior to the trip.
-Give them treats or a reward in the carrier and once out, that way they will know it is safe in the carrier (vs a completely new place of confinement).
+Give them treats or a reward in the carrier and once out, so they know the carrier is a safe space.

-Visit the VeterinarianPrior to moving, schedule a thorough check-up with your veterinarian.
+Visit the Veterinarian: Prior to moving, schedule a thorough check-up with your veterinarian.
 Ensure that your cat is healthy and up-to-date on vaccinations, particularly if you are relocating to a different state or country.
 Discuss any concerns regarding travel stress or potential health issues during the transition.
-Consider medications needed for motion-sickness, anxiety, and for chronic issues related to your pet to get you through until you set up access with a new veterinarian.
-Find out if you need any travel certificates filled out and let your veterinarian know ahead of the visit in order to prepare for these.
+Consider medications needed for motion-sickness, anxiety, and for chronic issues to get you through until you establish care with a new veterinarian.

-If your cat is microchipped, make sure to update your contact information with the microchip registry.
+Update Microchip Information: If your cat is microchipped, make sure to update your contact information with the microchip registry.
 This critical step increases the chances of a safe return should your cat become lost in the new area.
+If your cat is not microchipped, consider having one placed; the odds of a pet being returned to its owner increase dramatically with a chip.

-As you pack, include your cat's favorite items, such as toys and bedding.
+Familiar Items: As you pack, include your cat's favorite items, such as toys and bedding.
 Familiar scents can provide comfort and help ease the adjustment to a new environment.

-Gradual PackingBegin the house packing process well in advance.
-Gradually packing your belongings allows your cat to acclimate to changes without feeling overwhelmed by a sudden shift in their environment.
-It is always difficult to gradually pack right before the move, so the safe room mentioned above is a great place to keep your cat for the last rush of packing.
+Gradual Packing: Begin the house packing process well in advance.
+Gradually packing your belongings allows your cat to acclimate to changes without feeling overwhelmed.
+The "safe room" mentioned above is a great place to keep your cat during the last rush of packing.

-Hydration and NutritionEnsure that you have water, snacks, and a litter box available for your cat during travel.
-Plan for regular breaks on longer trips to offer hydration and nourishment.
-Your cat may not want to eat, drink, or use the litter box in an unfamiliar space (the car), but it is nice to offer the option every 6-8 hours of travel if possible.
+Hydration and Nutrition: Ensure that you have water, snacks, and a litter box available for your cat during travel.
+Plan for regular breaks on longer trips.
+While your cat may not want to eat or drink in the car, it is best to offer the option every 6–8 hours.

 Moving can be a challenging experience for cats, but with careful preparation and an understanding of their needs, you can facilitate a smoother transition.
 If you have additional questions or concerns about your cat's health during this process, please consult your veterinarian.